KamenIvanov/spring-boot-multimodule-architecture/README.md

 ### 9. `integration-tests`
 * **Dependencies:** `rest-assured`, `testcontainers`, `spring-kafka`, etc.
 * **Purpose:** The ultimate quality gate.
 It spins up the required infrastructure (Database, Kafka, Redis) using Testcontainers along with a containerized version of the `application` module itself.
-It executes black-box E2E tests acting as a real client invoking the REST endpoints and monitoring emitted events.
+It executes integration, stress, or load tests acting as a real client, invoking the REST endpoints, and asserting emitted events.

 ---

 ## Why Choose This Multi-Module Design?

 1. **Strict Boundary Enforcement:** Developers cannot accidentally cross-contaminate layers (e.g., injecting a Spring Data Repository directly into a Web Controller) because the build tool simply won't allow it.
-2. **Blazing Fast Local Testing:** You can run pure unit tests in `business-logic` in milliseconds, completely bypassing Spring Application Context overhead.
+2. **Blazing Fast Local Testing:** You can run pure unit tests in `business-logic` and `dao-impl` in milliseconds, completely bypassing Spring Application Context overhead.
 3. **Pluggable Architecture:** Want to swap MySQL (`dao-impl`) for MongoDB, or Kafka (`bridge-impl`) for RabbitMQ?
 You only rewrite the specific implementation module.
 The `business-logic` remains untouched.

 ## License